In Sides: Background and recording

-Musical composition and themes
+Music and lyrics

 The album was preceded by a single, "The Box", starring the actress Tilda Swinton in the single's video.
 Paul Hartnoll told the NME that the song was based on a recurring dream he had about the discovery of a mysterious wooden box in the Welsh countryside, but that he would always wake up just at the point he was opening the box, so he never found out what was inside it.

 Environmental concerns are one of the major themes of the album: "Dŵr Budr", Welsh for "dirty water", was inspired by the Sea Empress oil spill environmental disaster which took place just off the southern coast of Wales in February 1996.
 Paul Hartnoll told Vox, "We came up with the chords that start the track, and I thought: 'That sounds nice, it sounds like the sea'.
 And it reminded me of staring at the murky water in Brighton from one of the sea-breakers, thinking, 'Uh!
 God!
 So I thought: 'Let's make this track about the horrible dirty water that everybody has to swim in.
 The song was written and recorded in a single day before the album's scheduled mastering.

 An early version of the album's opening track "The Girl with the Sun in Her Head" was recorded for the Hackers film soundtrack, but was not included in the film.
 The final piece was entirely recorded using electricity provided by Greenpeace's mobile solar power generator, Cyrus.
 It is dedicated to the memory of Volume magazine photographer Sally Harding, a friend of the Hartnolls, who died in December 1995.
 It opens with an emulated heartbeat sound created with an ARP 2600, which serves as bass and develops into what many critics hold as one of Orbital's most accomplished pieces.